|CITY LIVERY COMPANIES|

 Tours can often be arranged for groups - apply in writing to the clerk.

 Some Companies offer tours to the general public.
-Free tickets can be obtained from the City Information Centre SW of St Paul's Cathedral at the beginning of the year.
+Enquire at the City Information Centre (SW of St Paul's Cathedral).

 Goldsmiths Hall is the venue for exhibitions which are open to the public - details will be on their website.

 The City of London Festival which takes place in June/July uses some halls for events and organises architectural tours which may include Livery Halls.

 Some Halls open for London's Open House Weekend in September.
 In 2005 the Butchers, Drapers, Leathersellers, Mercers, Painter-Stainers, Vintners and Watermen & Lightermen took part.